PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 #### Stateless
 Notice that all of our services are stateless.
 Whist this is a simple example system, we should always strive to make our services stateless.
 Practically this usually means loading user context on demand or passing user state information through from the client.
 Keeping our services stateless means that we can scale each service horizontally as demand requires.

+#### A Note on Security
+A full discussion of security as pertaining to microservices is outside the scope of this chapter, however it is important to note that of course all of the usual rules pertaining to online application security apply.
+In our reference architecture we have applied what is sometimes referred to as the API gateway pattern.
+Simply put this means do not expose microservices directly to public networks, instead only expose the minimal API surface area required.
+We suggest at a minimum that the following practices be given consideration when implementing a microservice system:

+* Always use the API gateway pattern and minimize the exposed application surface area

+* Never expose internal service details in client code - i.e. front end code that runs in web browsers or on mobile devices.
+Front end code should communicate via an API only.
+This means that you should avoid using inherently insecure architectural patterns such as `client side service discovery`.

+* Identify and classify services based on the sensitivity of the data that they handle.
+Consider the deployment and management policy for services based on this classification.

+* Ensure that regular and robust security and penetration testing is carried out by an expert third party.

+* Be familiar and ensure that your team is familiar with the OWASP top ten security risks [https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project)

 ### There's more
 During these recipes we have been starting and stopping both processes and Docker containers.
 Restarting containers is sometimes not the ideal solution, this is because container storage is ephemeral and once a container is stopped any changes are lost, for example the astute reader will have noted that each time the system is restarted all of the data is removed from the MongoDB database.
 Also stopped containers are still left on disk and will eventually need to be cleaned up.
 To see this open up a command prompt and run: